College football: It could be a chaotic weekend in the Big 12

 The Pac-12 has been a great follow with the number of quarterbacks in and out of the Heisman race.
 However, the Big 12 is one of the more exciting conferences to watch in Week 10.

 There are only two 7-1 teams: the Oklahoma Sooners and the Texas Longhorns.
-However, within conference play, there are five 4-1 teams, with the Sooners and Longhorns joined by the Iowa State Cyclones, Oklahoma State Cowboys and Kansas State Wildcats.
-The race to the Big 12 championship is wide open, and based on the recent College Football Playoff rankings, there’s at least an implication that Texas (No. 7) is still in the hunt for a spot in the playoffs.
+But within conference play, there are five 4-1 teams, with the Sooners and Longhorns joined by the Iowa State Cyclones, Oklahoma State Cowboys and Kansas State Wildcats.
+The race to the Big 12 championship is wide open, and based on the recent College Football Playoff rankings, there’s at least an implication that Texas (No. 7) and Oklahoma (No. 9) are still in the hunt for a spot in the playoffs.

 Here’s what to expect from the Big 12 this week.